shih-hao-tseng/SLSpy/README.md

 which has been tested under Fedora 30 and Ubuntu 18.04.

-For Windows Subsystem for Linux, the user might need to install without `sudo` after the setup by
+For Windows Subsystem for Linux and macOS, the user might need to install without `sudo` after the setup by

 `make install`